Matthew 26:69-75 · Matthew · Updated April 25, 2026

 Summary

-This passage from the Gospel of Matthew recounts the moment when Peter denies knowing Jesus, fulfilling a prediction Jesus made earlier.
-It takes place in Jerusalem during the night of Jesus' arrest.
-Peter, one of Jesus' closest disciples, follows Jesus to the high priest's courtyard where Jesus is being questioned.
-As Peter sits outside in the courtyard, he is approached by others who recognize him.
+The passage from the Gospel of Matthew recounts when Peter denies knowing Jesus, fulfilling a prediction Jesus made earlier.
+This event occurs in Jerusalem during the night of Jesus' arrest.
+Peter, one of Jesus' closest disciples, follows Jesus to the high priest's courtyard, where Jesus is questioned.
+As Peter sits outside, others recognize him.

-The sequence of events begins with a servant girl identifying Peter as someone who was with Jesus.
+Events begin with a servant girl identifying Peter as someone who was with Jesus.
 Peter denies this, saying, "I know not what thou sayest" (Matthew 26:69).
-He then moves to the porch, where another person identifies him as a follower of Jesus.
+Moving to the porch, another person identifies him as a follower of Jesus.
 Peter denies it again, this time with an oath, stating, "I do not know the man" (Matthew 26:71).
-A little while later, bystanders approach Peter, insisting that he must be one of Jesus' followers because of his accent.
+A little while later, bystanders approach Peter, insisting he must be one of Jesus' followers because of his accent.
 Peter denies it a third time, cursing and swearing, "I know not the man."
 Immediately, a rooster crows (Matthew 26:73).

 The passage concludes with Peter remembering Jesus' prediction that Peter would deny him three times before the rooster crowed.
 Realizing what he has done, Peter goes outside and weeps bitterly (Matthew 26:74).
-The passage establishes the fulfillment of Jesus' earlier words and highlights Peter's remorse and anguish following his denials.
+The passage establishes the fulfillment of Jesus' earlier words and Peter's remorse and anguish following his denials.
+Peter's denial in Matthew 26:69-75 shows a moment of personal failure and subsequent remorse.
+Peter's triple denial of Jesus, just as Jesus predicted, is a reminder of human weakness and susceptibility to fear and pressure.
+The crowing rooster serves as an audible signal of Peter's error, reinforcing Jesus' earlier words and the theme of prophetic fulfillment.
+This moment underscores the frailty of human promises and the deep emotional response that true recognition of failure can evoke.

 Chiastic structure